 In Shadow PC, download and install Steam, Steam VR, and Oculus Home.
 During the install of Oculus Home, you can click on skip headset setup.
 Make sure you reboot your Shadow PC after you are done the install.
 You can also download or log in to Steam and get any games you wish to place on your VR headset.

 Set Your Dedicated Router to Access Point Mode (Recommended)

-A dedicated router is highly recommended for virtual desktop to Oculus Quest streaming.
+A dedicated router is highly recommended for Oculus Quest to Shadow PC streaming.
 Take your dedicated router, power it up, and connect to it wirelessly with your PC.